Lachrymogenic/Novetus-Stuff/README.md

-# Novetus-Stuff
+# Rose Pink Theme
-A repository for all my novetus stuff instead of constantly making new repositories
+A theme for NovetusFE to serve as a rose pink theme and an example on how to create themes for NovetusFE.